-The persistent database now implements its own disk cache.
+Since Jade 7.0, the persistent database implements its own disk cache.
 This allows for more flexibility and performance optimization than was available with Windows file-system cache.

 Much-greater concurrency is possible for processes within a node.
-The protocols for sharing common resources, including the JADE Object Manager (JOM) persistent object cache, have been improved to provide better performance and to support more processes per node.
+The protocols for sharing common resources, including the Jade Object Manager (JOM) persistent object cache, have been improved to provide better performance and to support more processes per node.